MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

 > [!IMPORTANT]
 > At this time, there are some limitations to In-App Updates:
 > 1) Android devices will not be prompted for an update if there is no change in `versionCode` or `versionName`.
-> 2) iOS devices will not be prompted for an update if there is no change in `CFBundleShortVersionString` or `CFBundleVersion`.
+> 2) For iOS public in-app updates, if you use the private track, Apple has a default dialog that will have to be dismissed.
+Login is not required for the public flow.

 ## Public In-App Updates